PHACDataHub/DSCO-experimental-web-app-platform/docs/EN/tech-reasons-django.md

 |**Size**|Django is a large framework and may include many features that are not needed for a particular project, which can add unnecessary complexity and overhead.|

 ⬅️ [Back to Tech Reasons](./tech-stack-reasons.md)

+[^1]: This document was created with the assistance of ChatGPT